gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 # PostgreSQL Performance Monitoring With Grafana

-This dashboard helps you to monitor your **PostgreSQL** databases based on database activity and OS activity.
+This dashboard helps you to monitor your **PostgreSQL** databases based on database and OS activity.

+>*Before beginning, this dashboards has Database and OS side monitoring panels.
+For the OS panels, I benefit from exists Grafana Dashboards examples from https://grafana.com/grafana/dashboards but I did not noted and I can not give any credit rigth now.*

-**Grafana, Telegraf and InfluxDB tools are used for this project and All databases OS is CentOS 7.**
+>**Grafana, Telegraf and InfluxDB tools are used for this project and All databases OS is CentOS 7.**

 You can monitor your databases like:
 - General database configuration information that may affect your queries like shared_buffers, work_mem, etc.